 So it happened.
 Months – almost a year! – of hard core renovation, plus some major upgrades in previous two years – A/C and repointing – and we were ready to get re-assessed.
 This is going to be the nitty gritty of what to expect, and is probably extremely boring for anyone not planning on this process.
 But the pictures are still nice )

 In the run-up to the appraisal:

-- We locked our rate with the bank, which officially gave us 45 days to get everything done, including getting approved for the loan (lots of papers!) and getting an appraisal.
+- We locked our rate with the bank, which officially gave us 45 days to get everything done, including getting approved for the loan (lots of papers!)

 I love Farrow and Ball.
 And, there is no other paint quite like it.
 I questioned it before, but now I know that it does stand apart from other brands, in a class of its own.
 It’s not just the color – although that’s pretty damn good too, but the quality – the looks and feels of it on a wall.
 And I am not the only one who noticed the difference – Sergey did too, which means it really does exist!… Read the rest

 As I have mentioned before, we are replacing nearly all of the overhead fixtures in the house.
 My most favorite addition, by far, is a sputnik chandelier in our dining room (the red room).
 Pictures really don’t do it justice, it looks incredible in person.